serbannacu/gxna/README.md

 # Installation

-Download the code with `git clone https://github.com/serbannacu/gxna.git` (or via the web interface) and run `make` inside the repo directory to build the binary `bin/gxna`.
+Download the code with `git clone https://github.com/serbannacu/gxna.git` (or via the web interface).
+Inside the repo directory, run `cmake -S . -B build` followed by `cmake --build build`.
+This will build the binary `build/gxna`.

+If `cmake` is not available on your system, you can also try to build with `make -f makefile.unix`.
+This should work on Unix-like systems like Linux and MacOS.
 Make sure `gcc` is installed and it supports C++17.
-The build was tested on Linux and MacOS.

 GXNA uses [Graphviz](https://www.graphviz.org) to draw graphs.
 Run `neato -V` to check if it is already installed on your system.
 If not, install it or GXNA will only be able to produce text output.

 # Quick Start